Florida is a great place to bicycle – in terms of weather and terrain. But Florida lags behind when it comes to creating safe places for bicycling.

 These four fall bicycle festivals cover scenic roads and terrain.
 They all have long histories and hundreds of participants each year:

 Sept.
-4-6, 2017.
+1-3, 2018.
 It’s an annual Labor Day weekend ride based in the picturesque town of Sebring on the Lake Wales Ridge.
-We’ve written about it here, where you’ll find details.
+Here’s info from the organizers.